 Perfume Pagoda I recommend as a must if you fit to take the journey.

-Vietnam is the port of Southeast Asia because of its position in the world map.
-And it occupies the Eastern portion of the mainland.
+Vietnam is the port of Southeast Asia because of its position on the world map.
+And it occupies the eastern portion of the mainland.
 Hanoi is Vietnam’s capital with a growing population above 9 million people and It is located in the northern part of the country.
-Because of its scenic beauty Vietnam’s popularity are increasing day by day among the travellers.
-Therefore, you will get to see a lot of tourists and backpackers in Hanoi, mostly Americans, Europeans, Asians and Australians.
-As a result, the civics have become more outgoing, more subtle.
-They are positive to the mixing as well as overseas friends.
+Because of its scenic beauty, Vietnam’s popularity is increasing day by day among travelers.
+Therefore, you will get to see a lot of tourists and backpackers in Hanoi, mostly Americans, Europeans, Asians, and Australians.
+As a result, civics has become more outgoing, more subtle.
+They are positive about the mixing as well as overseas friends.

 A local told me once, “we have a population of 10 million with 8 million motorbikes”.
-And it is true, because buying a car is a luxury to the Viet.
-As while buying one, they have to pay almost 40 per cent road tax.
+And it is true because buying a car is a luxury to the Viet.
+While buying one, they have to pay almost 40 percent road tax.
 So, motorbikes save their lives and money day to day basis.
 But you may face challenges while crossing the streets.
 Hence, you must keep maintaining your pace while walking and crossing the road, then the drivers will go around you.
 If you slow down or speed up, then there might be trouble.

 People in Hanoi mostly love to spend time chilling outside on the streets,

 drinking tea and spitting sunflower seeds, sitting in small chairs and tables.

 Nobody seems to be in a rush.
 You might find it a sight.
 If you are not very

 tall you can also enjoy the sit.

 They mostly don’t speak English or speak at a very beginner level, except the workers in hotels, restaurants, cafes, and college-goers.
 So, it is necessary for you to be prepared.

 It is in your best interest to learn a few Viet words for interactions